vavan/OurSecondGame/README.md

 # OurSecondGame
-A game being developed by Kostya and Dasha
+A game being developed by Kostya and Dasha and DAD(mostly dad)